VincyZed/SideQick/README.md

  # SideQick

 SideQick is a software companion to be used with Ensoniq SQ-80 or ESQ-1 hardware synthesizers.
 Its purpose is to extend the functionnality of those units, mainly by enabling access to illegal (out of bound) values for some parameters found in these synthesizers.
+This allows for even more possibilities and avenues of sound design exploration.

 Note: This project is still a work-in-progress.
-There are probably still bugs and other small issues to be ironed out.
+There are still bugs and other small issues to be ironed out.

 # Features

-- As it stands, SideQick provides easy access to illegal value ranges for the following parameters:
+As it stands, SideQick provides easy access to illegal value ranges for the following parameters:
-    - Hidden waveforms: especially useful if not using the patched [1.83](http://www.buchty.net/~buchty/sq80/customize.html) SQ-80 or [3.53](http://www.buchty.net/~buchty/esq1/customize.html) ESQ-1 OS.
+- Hidden waveforms: especially useful when not using the patched [1.83](http://www.buchty.net/~buchty/sq80/customize.html) SQ-80 or [3.53](http://www.buchty.net/~buchty/esq1/customize.html) ESQ-1 OS.
-    - Oscillator pitch: allows for extreme oscillator pitch settings (OCT +6 and +7, and a whole new Low-Frequency range)
+- Oscillator pitch: allows for extreme oscillator pitch settings (OCT +6 and +7, and a whole new "Low-Frequency" range)
 - Higher filter resonance: enables filter self-oscillation

 # About Illegal Parameter Values